Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

 Not much different compared to the previous mods, except that `mod_limitipconn` takes into account all possible server states.
 Not surprisingly, the attack stopped working after installing this mod.
 You can disable `mod_antiloris` when using this module.
 One might wonder which state actually protects against the slow post attack variant.
 One would except `SERVER_BUSY_READ` to intercept these as well, as the server is, in fact, still reading a request from the client and waiting for it to complete.
 However, as it turns out, the server actually switches to the `SERVER_BUSY_WRITE` state when receiving a POST, as described on the [mailing lists](http://www.pubbs.net/200910/httpd/29387-crazy-slowloris-mitigation-patch.html):

-> However, there is a real problem with all approaches that look forÂ SERVER_BUSY_READ: The attacker can just use a URL that accepts POSTÂ requests and send the request body very slowly.
-These connectionsÂ haveÂ the state SERVER_BUSY_WRITE.
-This problem affects mod_antiloris andÂ mod_noloris, too (but not mod_reqtimeout).Â Maybe another state SERVER_BUSY_READ_BODY could be introduced?
-Or theÂ state could be changed to SERVER_BUSY_READ again when the requestÂ bodyÂ is read?
+> However, there is a real problem with all approaches that look for SERVER_BUSY_READ: The attacker can just use a URL that accepts POST requests and send the request body very slowly.
+These connections have the state SERVER_BUSY_WRITE.
+This problem affects mod_antiloris and mod_noloris, too (but not mod_reqtimeout).
+Maybe another state SERVER_BUSY_READ_BODY could be introduced?
+Or the state could be changed to SERVER_BUSY_READ again when the request body is read?

 Interesting information, and some valid points.